 Here in our Bucks County and Montgomery County offices, we have a number of tooth replacement options available to you.
 Our commitment to pain-free dentistry and knowledge of different types of sedation and anesthesia gives you the broadest range of treatment preferences.
 We also specialize in affordable, same-day care.

 Prior to coming in for a consultation, you may want to consider these popular tooth replacement options:

 Dental implants made of strong titanium posts inserted into the jaw combined with a natural-looking porcelain crown provides the most permanent solution for tooth replacement.
 Like a natural tooth, implants stimulate jaw bone growth and feel real.
 You can replace one tooth, multiple teeth, or a whole arch.
 Dental implants are an option as long as there is sufficient healthy bone present.

 Traditional bridges involve prosthetic teeth attached to your natural teeth to fill the gap.
 A bridge does not support new bone growth, but it is a less invasive option that can last for a number of years.
 With All-on-4® arches, natural-looking dental crowns are anchored by four implants.

 Need to Replace a Missing Tooth?

-Contact us to learn more about the many tooth replacement options we offer at our Bucks County offices in Feasterville and Newtown, PA.
+Contact us to learn more about the many tooth replacement options we offer at our Bucks County offices in Feasterville and Newtown, or our Montgomery County office in Abington.
 Whether you need a single tooth replaced, multiple teeth done in a single day, or bone and soft tissue grafting under anesthesia, our skilled oral surgeons and compassionate front-end staff are here to provide you with a smile that lasts forever.